Pasito Blanco, Gran Canaria (ES)

 The white marlin feeds on all kinds of fish, cephalopods and crustaceans.
 You’re most likely to use the trolling technique with artificial lures or with bait such as octopus, with the best time to try between July and November.

 From November to January, the big amberjacks (30-50 kg) or medregal as they are called in the Canaries, go back up to the top of the trophy food pyramid.
-During these months, you can fish with live bait in optimum conditions: calmer sea and with temperatures between 23 and 25°C. For live-bait fishing, you should use a technique pattern that you have mastered to get the best results.
+During these months, you can go fishing in Gran Canaria with live bait in optimum conditions: calmer sea and with temperatures between 23 and 25°C. For live-bait fishing, you should use a technique pattern that you have mastered to get the best results.

 You're most likely to hook big eye tuna by trolling with artificial lures and sometimes with natural bait.
 Big eye tuna and other tuna such as Albacore and Bluefin Tuna can be fished especially during the months of February, March and April.